-Financial aid applications will be posted online in October on the School and Student Services website (solutionsbysss.com).
-Families not currently receiving financial aid that intend to apply for the 2019-2020 school year must contact the admissions and financial aid office at financialaid@lakesideschool.org.
-The Parents' Financial Statement (PFS) is the heart of the application.
-Additional materials, including signed copies of 2019 W2s, 2019 tax return and all schedules, completed Form 4506, and records of all untaxed income, are also required.
-Current families applying for financial aid for the first time should include a letter explaining the changes in financial circumstances that have prompted their application for aid.
+Financial aid applications will be posted online in September on the School and Student Services website (solutionsbysss.com).
+Families not currently receiving financial aid that intend to apply for the 2022-2023 school year must contact the admissions and financial aid office at financialaid@lakesideschool.org.
+Completed financial aid applications include the Parents' Financial Statement (PFS) and current and prior-year tax return and wage statements.
+From time to time, depending on a family's financial situation, additional documentation may be necessary, including business returns or other documentation; the financial aid committee will be in touch with you at the appropriate time if additional information is needed.
+Additional materials, including signed copies of 2022 W2s, 2022 tax return and all schedules, and records of all untaxed income, are also required.